nahojjjen/OOP-Project-TowerDefence/README.txt

 1. Short description of readme
 Running this project should be pretty straigtforward, simply naviate to the ProgramFiles folder and run ./gradlew build, ./gradlew run, or ./gradlew test.
 You can also download the bytecode (.JAR) from the project website, see the Links section.
+There's also a simple guide on how to play the game in the links section.

+When reading gitinspector information, please take note that floompa and Linda are both accounts belonging to Linda Evaldsson.

 This readme aims to give auxillary information, such as a short description of how we structured the git repository, A normal libGdx application structure and how the program